“An informative, poignant, and ultimately uplifting account of healing.” – Kirkus Reviews

 My childhood was an unbroken line of injustices, at least to me.
 To say that my relationship with my parents was adversarial would be like saying that space is big.
 It’s technically true, but a gross understatement.

 “I always had a heavy workload,” I said.
 The eggshell wall of my therapist’s office was decorated with an abstract picture of a motorcycle, and I stared at the spokes on the front wheel as I tried to unearth the buried memories.
 “My dad was the kind of guy who always had fifteen projects going, a real do-it-yourselfer.
-He never paid anyone to do anything in his whole life, I don’t think.
+I don’t think he never paid anyone to do anything in his whole life.
 I was in awe of him in some ways.
 He knew how to do everything.
-Electrical, plumbing, carpentry, mechanic, he did everything himself, and I was his laborer, the go-fetch runner, and the flashlight holder.”
+Electrical stuff, plumbing, carpentry, working on the car, he did everything himself, and I was his laborer, the go-fetch runner, and the flashlight holder.”

 I closed my eyes again and explored things that I hadn’t thought about in years.
 Crushing cans with the sixteen-pound sledgehammer that I could barely lift.
 Digging ditches for the new water line my dad was installing.
 Splitting firewood with that same sledgehammer, pounding steel wedges into the logs, praying that I didn’t break another handle and invoke even more rage.
 Pulling nails from recycled lumber.
 Watching my friends ride by on their bicycles while I worked.